-In the most severe cases of Behçet's disease, inflammation of the eyes can lead to permanent visual impairment.
-However, visual impairment is now far less likely to occur if you are receiving treatment with immunosuppressants.
+In the most severe cases of Behçet's disease, inflammation of the eyes can lead to permanent loss of vision.
+However, this is far less likely with early and appropriate treatment.

-Behçet's disease can cause inflammation of the stomach and intestine.
-This occurs most frequently in people of Japanese origin with Behçet’s disease.
-The inflammation can cause symptoms such as:
+Behçet's disease can cause inflammation of the stomach and bowel, which can lead to symptoms such as:

-The inflammation of the blood vessels associated with Behçet's disease can sometimes cause blood clots to form.
-The medical term for blood clots is thrombosis.
+The inflammation of the lining of the blood vessels associated with Behçet's disease can sometimes cause blood clots to form.

-The most common type of blood clot to affect people with Behçet's disease is deep vein thrombosis (DVT), which affects around one in 20 people with the condition.
-DVT is where a blood clot develops in one of the deep veins of the body, usually in the legs.
+One of the most common types of blood clot to affect people with Behçet's disease is deep vein thrombosis (DVT), where a blood clot develops in one of the deep veins of the body, usually in the legs.

 Symptoms of DVT include:

 - pain, swelling and tenderness in one of your legs (usually in the calf)

 - a heavy ache in the affected area

 - warm skin in the area of the clot

 - redness of your skin, particularly at the back of your leg below the knee